Loading...

 Santhosh Chandrashekar (Author) Bernadette Marie Calafell (Author)

-Santhosh Chandrashekar is an assistant professor at the University of Denver located on the unceded ancestral lands of the Cheyenne, Arapahoe, and other Indigenous nations.
-His work has appeared in the Journal of International and Intercultural Communication, Western Journal of Communication, and Cultural Studies↔Critical Methodologies.
+Santhosh Chandrashekar (Ph.D., University of New Mexico) is an Associate Professor in Communication Studies at the University of Denver.
+He lives and works on the unceded ancestral territories of the Arapahoe, Cheyenne, and other Indigenous nations.
+Originally from the Indian subcontinent, he lived in Albuquerque, New Mexico, for a decade where Indigenous people taught him about how settler colonialism continues to be a pressing reality in their lives and how they continue to thrive despite its effects.
+His research is focused on analyzing the entanglement of colonialism and race as they intersect with gender, sexuality, religion, and nationalism (among others); caste/ism; and Islamophobia.
+His work has appeared in the Journal of International and Intercultural Communication, Western Journal of Communication, and Cultural Studies↔Critical Methodologies, among others.
 Bernadette Marie Calafell (Ph.D., University of North Carolina, Chapel Hill) is a queer Chicana and hip-hop feminist living in the Pacific Northwest.
-She is the inaugural Chair and Professor of Critical Race and Ethnic Studies at Gonzaga University.
+She is a Professor of Latina/ox studies in the department of Indigenous, Race, and Ethnic Studies at the University of Oregon.
 Her research is focused on queer of color theory, Latina/o/x studies, women of color feminisms, performance studies, and monstrosity.
 She has co-edited six books and authored Latina/o Communication Studies: Theorizing Performance and Monstrosity, Performance, and Race in Contemporary Culture.

 Previous